stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 add("s", Parser.IGNORE);
 ```

-The `GROUP` command parser delegates to the following method on the model to start a new object group:
+The `GROUP` parser delegates to the following method on the model to start a new object group:

 ```java
 public void start() {